Skip to content

 Codebase setup

-This section describes the steps required to set up the codebase on the mini PC for use with the real robot.
+This section describes how to set up the codebase on the mini PC for use with the real robot.

 Real-time priority